Thoughts & Progress

 Three years after the last pilgrimage to

-Muxía (Camino de Santiago, Spain), I am about to put my body under awareness.
-During the last year, I’ve been going through personal changes and
+Muxía (Camino de Santiago, Spain), put my body again under awareness.

 Thoreau, Nietzsche and Kant are considered